 - Budget lines and possible endowment funds

 - Past external reviews and assessment reports

 - Current program faculty and/or closely-aligned faculty will be provided with a copy of the proposal and the data collected above.
-They will be given 60 days to write responses for consideration by RAAS and CPC.
+They will be given 60 days to write responses for consideration by RAS and CPC.

 - Members of CPC will review the proposal and data and consider the program’s curricular significance and its relationship to the institutional mission and other curricular and co-curricular programs within the college.
-RAAS members will review the proposal and data with regard to competing demands for resources and the needs of the college.
+RAS members will review the proposal and data with regard to competing demands for resources and the needs of the college.
 Committees may solicit additional information from related departments, programs, or offices.

 - The reviewing committees will together submit a report with a recommendation to the Faculty of the college at a regular faculty meeting for discussion.
 Following debate and discussion, the Provost will make a final decision regarding the decommissioning of the program.